ambarusa/Time-Keeper/README.md

 ## Configuring without web UI:
 * Passing Wi-Fi credentials to the device:\
 `http://IP_ADDRESS/save_config?Wi-Fi=&ssid=SSID&pwd=Password`\
 Change the values of `IP_ADDRESS` to the device's IP address, `ssid=` and `pwd=` to your network's credentials.
-If the device hasn't been connected to any network yet, then connect to the created Access Point, and change the `IP_ADDRESS` to `192.1168.4.1`.
+If the device hasn't been connected to any network yet, then connect to the created Access Point, and change the `IP_ADDRESS` to `pixie.local` or `4.3.2.1`.

 * Setting the clock to synchronize with an NTP server:\
 `http://IP_ADDRESS/save_config?TIME=&manual=0&tz=1&server=0.europe.pool.ntp.org`\